joonhanofficial/ai-marketing-workflow-demo-my-secret-hacks/README.md

 ### 1. Input

-Collect the raw material.
+Collect raw marketing material such as:

-Examples:

-- campaign brief
+- campaign briefs
-- landing page screenshot
-- social post draft
 - client notes
-- content calendar idea
+- content ideas
+- social post drafts
-- video concept
+- production notes
-- proposal outline
+- proposal outlines
+- content calendar ideas

 ### 2. Identify

-Clarify what type of marketing asset this is and what job it needs to do.
+Clarify what type of marketing asset it is and what job it needs to do.

 Examples:

 - awareness post
 - educational content
-- conversion page
 - campaign proposal
 - client update
-- short-form video idea
+- short-form video planning
+- production handoff note

 ### 3. Diagnose